 - Use your Entertainment Book coupon for 2 for 1 entry to the Christmas Lights Spectacular.

 - If you don’t want to purchase food at Hunter Valley Gardens, bring a picnic and eat it outside of the Gardens.
-There’s a picnic area as you come into the Hunter Valley Gardens complex from the highway.
+It’s a fun low-cost family food option and saves you spending money buying food in Hunter Valley Gardens.
+There’s a picnic and play area as you come into the Hunter Valley Gardens complex from the highway.
 You cannot bring food into the Garden.

 - Prepare for possible traffic snarls when you leave the Gardens.
 One year, we waited for 15 minutes as a queue of coaches picking up passengers were blocking the exit.
 Be patient and the volunteers will advise you how to get out.

 Disclaimer: Newy with Kids has previously received free entry to Hunter Valley Gardens for review purposes.
-All opinions are my own.
+All opinions are our own.